yslati/whatsapp-everyone-tagger/README.md

 ### "Could not establish connection" error
 If you installed the extension while WhatsApp Web was already open, you'll need to reload the page.
 The extension will prompt you to do this automatically.

+### "Could not find group members list" error
+This has been **fixed in v1.4.0**!
+The new version works with all group types including community groups and large groups.

 ### Tags appearing in search bar
 The extension automatically detects and avoids the search bar.
 If you experience issues, try updating to the latest version.